kadena-io/kuro/kadena-beta/docs/Kadena-README.md

 * To use a separate server to collect inbound transactions from the multitude of clients and lump them into a single batch/pipe them over a websocket to the cluster itself so as to avoid needless CPU utilization.
 * For clients to connect to different nodes (e.g. all Firm A clients connect to Firm A's nodes, B's to B's, etc.), allowing the nodes themselves to batch/forward commands.

-The ability to do either of these is a feature of Kadena -- because commands must have a unique hash and are either (a) signed or (b) fully encrypted, they can be redirected without degrading the security model.
+The ability to do either of these is a feature of Kuro -- because commands must have a unique hash and are either (a) signed or (b) fully encrypted, they can be redirected without degrading the security model.

 ### Replay From Disk